MinecraftCitiesNetwork/democracycraft-wiki/docs/jobs/trades/brewer.md

 ## Getting Set Up
 To craft elixirs in DemocracyCraft, you need to set up the following:

+**Book of Brews**
+The Book of Brews contains all the recipes a brewer could need, to craft this item you need the following: 8 Empty Glass Bottles, and 1 Book.
+To craft this you must put the book in the center of a crafting table and suround it with the glass bottles, to be able to see the recipes you must be a brewer.

 **Brewing Cauldron** - This is used to ferment your ingredients into a mash, the initial step in elixir crafting.
 First, place a cauldron over a fire source, like a lit netherrack or campfire, one block above the flame, as shown below.
 Then, put a bucket of water inside to enable brewing three elixirs per cauldron.

 ![Brewing Cauldron](https://i.imgur.com/y3WPIws.png)